leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - Think there's a moral obligation to society to provide basic support to some
   - Beyond moral, there's also a purely academic and draconian reson.
 If you don't provide support now there'll be costs later
   - Technological displacement is real in the short term.
 In the long term it creates all sorts of jobs people can't imagine
+  - There's a lot of latent pricing power in some companies e.g. spectrum that could have raised prices but didn't due to fear of backlash.
+And when they do, that'll result in others coming to provide competing services
+  - I'm bullish on areas that haven't raised pricing, and when the incumbents do it'll create whitespace for new companies
+- Individuals have a moral responsibility to learn and level themselves up, and it's never been easier for them to do that
+- Technological onshoring will be critical, I'm bullish on it
+  - From security and geopolitical perspective will be more popular
+  - Will have redundancy, greater distribution, more onshoring
+  - Should sacrifice the efficienty to get more slack in the system
+- How has your investment thesis involved?
+Do you have any being driven by Covid?
+  - We've tracked this, about 20 out of the 130 or so Lux companies that are directly impacted, whether 3D printing swabs or scanning physical spaces
+  - All of that has been totally unintentional, nothing we're doing purposely for Covid
+  - Believe vast majority of VC will be investing in telepresence spacce so I'm not interested in that
+- Spotlight of our attention now is on Covid, and all the stuff outside of that is going to be important
+  - The same way how in a heist movie the robbers will do a test to gauge initial response
+  - If you're a back actor you've seen what the first response is

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*